brhr-iwao/libavogadro1cp2k/README.md

 3. Launch Visual Studio 20XX command prompt, change the current working diretory to (avogadro root)/scripts and execute the command "nmake cp2kinputextension".

-4. If nmake completes successfully, cp2kinputextension.dll is created in (avogadro root)/scripts/lib.
+4. If nmake completes successfully, cp2kinputextension.dll is created in (avogadro root)/scripts/lib (or (avogadro root)/scripts/lib/Release).
  Put this dll in (Avogadro install dir, maybe C:/Program Files/Avogadro)/lib/avogadro/1_1/extensions/.

 5. If you get "Psf/Pot..." and "CP2K Input..."entry in Avogadro "Extensions" menu, the installation was successful.